top of page

 Unlimited Classes: $450.00/ month

-Full year tuition paid in September: 5%
+Full year tuition paid by check in September: 5%

 Military Discount: 10%